duyduc1110/bruce-techlead/README.md

 ### Step 1: Environment Configuration

-The project uses environment variables defined in the `.env` file.
+The project uses environment variables defined in the `.env` file in *project root folder*.
 A default configuration is provided, but you can modify it if needed:

 ```bash
 # Feedback Database Config